 Sixth Grade ELA Curriculum

 Sixth grade students all receive two periods of ELA instruction during the course of their nine periods of daily instruction.
-For students who are reading and writing at or above grade level, we offer one period of Sixth Grade ELA or Sixth Grade ELA Advanced and one period of Critical Literacy.
+For students who are reading and writing at or above grade level, we offer one period of Sixth Grade ELA and one period of Critical Literacy.
 Students read and write in both classes, but there is a heavier emphasis on writing in the three genres of narrative, expository, and persuasive in the ELA classes.
 The critical literacy class includes close reading of short stories, longer novels, and non-fiction texts, with shared inquiry discussions among students and many opportunities to write in response to reading.

 Read 180 and System 44 are available for students who require additional support in reading based on the score on the NYS ELA exam (level 1 or 2) and also score below level on other local measures of reading achievement.
 This class takes the place of ELA 6 and Critical Literacy, and is a double block (2 consecutive periods) of instruction.
 Read 180 focuses on developing reading comprehension skills.
 System 44 focuses on improving foundational reading skills and reading fluency.

 Curriculum Resource: College Board Springboard Sixth Grade ELA Program

 Unit 1: Forces of Change: Reading Walk Two Moons and writing a literary essay.

 Unit 2: Reading non-fiction text and learning about people’s relationships with animals.
 Writing an expository essay.

 Unit 3: Introduction to essays and personal opinions.
 Writing an argumentative essay and participating in a debate.